fakemanoan/local_manifests/README.md

 make bacon -j8
 ```
-Requires eBPF and netd patches at a minimum to function
+Requires 7420_patches in order to build and boot